7vma/Plant-Friend/README.md

 Main menu

-- Tips
+Tips
-- section gives tips on how to play game
+- Section gives tips on how to play game

 - Plants need water to live if you forget to water your plant friend he might shrivel up and die!
 If you give your plant friend too much water they can also rot and die!
-WP = Water Points.
+-WP = Water Points.
-Keep your WP above 0 and below 200 or else you will lose the game.
+-Keep your WP above 0 and below 200 or else you will lose the game.

 - Plants need the sun in order to grow and thrive, at the same time be careful to not give it too much sun or else it can kill your plant.
-SP = Sun Points
+-SP = Sun Points
-Keep your SP above 0 and below 200 or else you will lose the game.
+-Keep your SP above 0 and below 200 or else you will lose the game.

-each command button takes up a turn
+Each command button takes up a turn
--each turn lowers WP & SP by 10
+-Each turn lowers WP & SP by 10

-- Water command / button
+Water command / button
-gives your plant water.
+-Gives your plant water.
 Raises WP by 25 points
 - 1 turn is passed and -10WP & -10SP.

-- Sunbathe command / button
+Sunbathe command / button
-Give your plant sun.
+-Give your plant sun.
 Raises SP by 25 points
 - 1 turn is passed and -10WP & -10SP.

-- Play lofi and chill command / button
+Play lofi and chill command / button
-Chills for the turn.
+- Chills for the turn.
 WP & SP reduction of -10 points.
 - 1 turn is passed and -10WP & -10SP.

-- Game Over
+Game Over
-When WP & SP either reach 0 or 200 the game ends. alert goes up with either "Game Over" or "Plant died listening to Lo-fi" depending on which type of loss it was.
+- When WP & SP either reach 0 or 200 the game ends.
+- Alert goes up with either "Game Over" or "Plant died listening to Lo-fi" depending on which type of loss it was.
 - command Buttons are then disabled

-- Re-do Button
+Re-do Button
-resets the game to the starting point refreshes WP & SP back to 100.
+-Resets the game to the starting point
+Refreshes WP & SP back to 100.
 - enables command buttons

 PLANNED FUTURE ENHANCEMENTS

-- ADD CACTUS CLASS
+ADD CACTUS CLASS
-new class for an increased difficulty.
+- New class for an increased difficulty.

 ADD IMAGES WITH EACH COMMAND
--water
--sun
--music
+-Water
+-Sun
+-Music

-BUTTON CLICK COUNTER & FUNCTION at 8, 16, 24, and 48 clicks the image of the plant will change from seed to mature plant
+BUTTON CLICK COUNTER & FUNCTION
+-At 8, 16, 24, and 48 clicks the image of the plant will change from seed to mature plant

 CREATE START GAME SCREEN
-Create a background color with a start game button int he middle once clicked, the opacity of that background and button will dissapear and game starts
+-Create a background color with a start game button int he middle once clicked, the opacity of that background and button will dissapear and game starts

 ******************************************************************************************************